 Myth #12: External attackers are the only threat to our business.

-While many cyber attacks come from external attackers, there are also threats that exist within manufacturers organization.
-Insider threats are defined by Virtru as “malicious insiders willfully stealing, damaging or exposing internal data or systems, but employees motivated by grievances or profit are only one small part of the total threat.”
-Insider threats can also consist of previous employees that have knowledge or access to internal processes of an organization.
-An insider threat is serious security concern, as attacks can be carried out without much difficulty, and insider threats can easily access sensitive information due to lax restrictions of company data access.
+While many cyber attacks come from external attackers, some threats exist within manufacturers organizations.
+Virtru defines insider threats as “malicious insiders willfully stealing, damaging or exposing internal data or systems, but employees motivated by grievances or profit are only one small part of the total threat.”
+Insider threats can also consist of previous employees that have knowledge or access to the internal processes of an organization.
+An insider threat is a serious security concern, as attacks are carried out without much difficulty, and insider threats can easily access sensitive information due to lax restrictions of company data access.
 Netwrix provides a list of best practices that can help minimize the risk of insider threats.

 1. Perform enterprise-wide risk assessments.

-2. Clearly document and consistently enforce policies and controls.
+2. Document and consistently enforce policies and controls.